slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The interesting jobs are the ones that you make up.' -- Chris Young*

-> *'Is it better to be good at many things or great at one thing?
+Is it better to be good at many things or great at one thing?

-To be an entrepreneur you need to know a little about a lot of things.
+- To be an entrepreneur you need to know a little about a lot of things.
-To be employed, if you pick the right specialization (specialization is dangereous), you'll do better as a specialist.'*
+- To be employed, if you pick the right specialization (specialization is dangereous), you'll do better as a specialist.

 > *'I always advise young people to become good public speakers (top 25%).
 Anyone can do it with practice.
 If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
 Or get a degree in business on top of your degree.
 Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.'*